mat-docs/ATLAS.DisplayAPI.Site/docs/devguide/tutorials/createfromscratch.md

 The following steps demonstrate how to create a custom display plugin from scratch.

+!!! note

+    The code for this tutorial can be reviewed at [Tutorials/SampleDisplayPlugin](https://github.com/mat-docs/Atlas.DisplayAPI.Examples/tree/master/SampleDisplayPlugin)

 A custom display plugin is a .Net DLL that when deployed to the ATLAS program files, is automatically loaded and registered on startup.

 !!! note